 - Red Dragon (F1) Chinese Cabbage

-- Flower Sprouts (F1) a hybrid cross between brussel sprouts and kale
+- Flower Sprouts Kaleidoscope Mix (F1) a hybrid cross between Brussels sprouts and kale

 While some of the red and purple vegetables are heritage varieties that are making a comeback, a lot of them are also new selections of old favorites, improved for uniformity, color, or other traits.

 Don’t be afraid to choose hybrid seed (marked as F1 or F2).
-Hybrid seed is seed that has been bred between two known parents, and is not genetically modified.
+Hybrid seed is a seed that has been bred between two known parents and is not genetically modified.
 Hybrid seed can be grown in an organic garden.
-But if you plan to save the seed choose open pollinated varieties over F1 hybrids.
+But if you plan to save the seed choose open-pollinated varieties over F1 hybrids.
 Hybrids rarely come true from seed the following season.